rlperez/kablamo.me/src/posts/2024/2024-11-27-gameball-review.md

 * Loud

 ### Hard to get comfortable
-The ambidextrous design is great in theory but never left me feeling like my hand was quite in the right place.
-Really, it's more of a cost cutting measure so that if they want left handed people buying them they don't need a second shell.
-People don't typically swap back and forth so what happens in the compromise is neither is ultimately the most comfortable they could be.
+The ambidextrous design is great in theory but never left my hand feeling quite in the right place.
+This would seem to be a cost cutting measure to avoid making a lefthand version of the shell.
+It is uncommon to swap back and forth leaving a compromise neither the most comfortable they could be.

 ### Had to install new firmware for it to work
 This is in part my problem as I am a Linux user.
 Linux is not on their supported operating systems however there is little reason a pointing device in today's day and age to not be platform agnostic for its core functionality.
 Especially as a USB device.
 This required me to navigate through their page and clumsily dip through PDF for each release to find a link to the firmware.
 Finding the previous version, that due to a typo in version number, the program seems to think it's newer than the one on the mouse already.
 Either way it let me install it which gave me Linux functionality.
 After I found a Windows computer to run the installer, a problem that Mac users will also face if they wish to update their GameBall's firmware.